 “Instruction designers, then, understand digital space.
 They understand learning.
 They understand teaching.
 And they understand technology.” —Sean Michael Morris

-In this article Instructional Designers are Teachers, the author provides a detailed explanation and exploration of the true work and mission of the Instructional Designer.
+In the article Instructional Designers are Teachers, the author provides a detailed explanation and exploration of the true work and mission of the Instructional Designer.
 His focus is on the digital space, while we would apply his descriptions more broadly to any classroom or learning space.
 But the original thoughts, expanded below, are from the author Sean Michael Morris.

 - The goal of the instructional designer is to facilitate creation of meaningful learning experiences.